GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 The starting process already contains the foundation of the workflow.
 Your job is to finish the process by adding logic for:

 - Determining how the process was started
-- Creating and updating the policy number
+- Creating and updating the claim number
 - Handling errors when the claim folder cannot be created
 - Supporting multiple file uploads
 - Determining whether uploaded files need to be processed